Audience

 - Are any human rights engaged or impacted by the decision or action complained about?

-- If so, will the decision or action complained about limit those human rights?
+- If so, will the decision or action in question place any limits on those human rights?

-- If so, is the limitation lawful, justified and reasonable in the circumstances?
+- If so, was the limitation lawful, justified and reasonable in the circumstances?

-- must ensure the assessment of human rights considerations is saved in the Department's records managements system
+- must ensure the assessment of human rights considerations is saved in the department's records management system

 - must maintain the integrity of any possible evidence